 The Compensation Committee has overseen the development of a compensation program designed to attract, retain and motivate executives who enable us to achieve our strategic and financial goals.
-The Compensation Discussion and Analysis and the executive compensation regarding Named Executive Officer compensation, together with the accompanying narrative disclosure, illustrate the trends in compensation and application of our compensation philosophies and practices for the years presented.
+The Compensation Discussion and Analysis and the executive compensation tables regarding Named Executive Officer compensation, together with the accompanying narrative disclosure, illustrate the trends in compensation and application of our compensation philosophies and practices for the years presented.
 Highlights of our compensation program include the following:

-- Variable cash incentives are payable to Named Executive Officers to encourage the achievement of various pre-determined performance metrics, business growth opportunities, management goals and profitability of business units, all of which focus our Named Executive Officers on performance goals intended to enhance shareholder value. - Awards of long-term equity incentives, in the form of performance-based stock awards, stock options, restricted stock awards and restricted stock units, directly align the interests of our Named Executive Officers and shareholders. - Linking the personal financial interests of our Named Executive Officers to the Company's long-term performance discourages excessive risk-taking and encourages behavior that supports sustainable shareholder value creation. - The Board's adoption of new policies covering stock ownership and retention, incentive compensation recoupment, and anti-pledging and anti-hedging for executive officers mitigate risk in connection with our executive compensation program.
+- Variable cash incentives are payable to Named Executive Officers to encourage the achievement of various predetermined performance metrics, business growth opportunities, management goals and profitability of business units, all of which focus our Named Executive Officers on performance goals intended to enhance shareholder value. - Awards of long-term equity incentives, in the form of performance-based stock awards, stock options, restricted stock awards and restricted stock units, directly align the interests of our Named Executive Officers and shareholders. - Linking the personal financial interests of our Named Executive Officers to the Company's long-term performance discourages excessive risk-taking and encourages behavior that supports sustainable shareholder value creation. - The Board's adoption of policies covering stock ownership and retention, incentive compensation recoupment, and antipledging and anti-hedging for executive officers mitigate risk in connection with our executive compensation program.

 The Compensation Committee believes that our executive compensation program achieves an appropriate balance between fixed compensation and variable incentive compensation, pays for performance and promotes an alignment between the interests of our Named Executive Officers and our shareholders.
-Accordingly, we are asking our shareholders at the 2015 Annual Meeting to vote "FOR" the non-binding advisory resolution approving the compensation of our named executive officers, as disclosed pursuant to Item 402 of Regulation S-K, including in the Compensation Discussion and Analysis, compensation tables, and narrative discussion below.
+Accordingly, we are asking our shareholders at the 2016 Annual Meeting to vote "FOR" the non-binding advisory resolution approving the compensation of our named executive officers, including in the Compensation Discussion and Analysis, compensation tables and narrative discussion below.